michael-sumner/go-make-things/content/articles/2019-03-21-javascript-free-dropdown-menus.md

 - JavaScript
 ---

+*__HEY!__ [This implementation is NOT recommended.](/i-was-wrong-about-javascript-free-dropdowns/) It has some accessibility issues I was not aware of when I wrote it.*

 Last month, we looked at [how to build accordions without JavaScript](/javascript-free-accordions/) using the native `<details>` and `<summary>` elements.

 Today, I wanted to show you how you can use those same elements to create JavaScript-free dropdown menus.